 Renee looks at herself in the mirror.
 She doesn’t say anything, but it is clear what she is thinking.
 It’s a scene we all know — facing your reflection, having no confidence.

 I know it so well that lately, as I head through my early forties, I avoid looking at my reflection at all.
 That’s not easy to admit either.
 I know I have many valuable qualities than just my looks.
 I am a successful PR Manager and full-time midlife mum.

-And yet, I worry that when people look at me, all they see is my awful teeth because I’m scared of the dentist after having a bad experience.
+Yet I worry that when people look at me, all they see is my teeth.
+I’m scared of the dentist after having a bad experience.

 The message behind “I Feel Pretty” is important.
-Renee wants women to feel “empowered to live up to their full potential” — to not be held back by the fear of being perceived as fat or ugly.
+Renee wants women to feel “empowered to live up to their full potential”.
+She doesn’t want them to be held back by the fear of being perceived as fat or ugly.

-I’d like to believe – and I do – that my professional training, life experience and my degree have armed me with the tools to survive in this world.
-So I certainly won’t be carrying a white flag around with me or surrendering any time soon – that I am confident of!
+I’d like to believe that my life experience has armed me with the tools to survive in this world.
+I certainly won’t be carrying a white flag around with me or surrendering any time soon.
+I am confident of that.